Code-Institute-Submissions/Selsey-Book-Club/README.md

 - ### User 1 : I want to understand the purpose of the webpage

  1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
- 2. The main points are made immediately with the image and features on the home page.
+ 2. The main points are made immediately with the 'About Us' and 'features' sections on the home page.

 - ### User 2 : I want to navigate with ease